aekiss/nmltab/README.md

 nmltab.py -d --format markdown file1.nml file2.nml ... fileN.nml
 ```
 Shows only the semantic differences between the namelist files, in markdown.
 To show only the first file in which each change occurs in a sequence of namelist files (e.g. from successive submissions of a simulation), use the `-dp` option (or use `-dpi` to avoid clutter from CICE and MATM timestep counters).
-Use the `-k` option to specify a variable name to always retain in the differences (unless it is the only name in the group).
+Use the `-k` option to specify a variable name to always retain in the differences (unless it is the only name in the group). `markdown2` also supports the `--url` option to hyperlink variables and groups to web searches on their names (see below).

 #### Latex output
 You have two options, either a complete .tex file (`--format latex-complete`) or just the table (`--format latex`).